MaplePHP/Unitary-docs/docs/writing-tests.md

 #### Response:
 ![Unitary CLI response](https://wazabii.se/github-assets/unitary/unitary-cli-note.png)

-_**Note:** If you where tho to try to print something outside of group or validation method then it will not be visible becouse it is outside of stream.
+_**Note:** If you where to try to print something outside of group or validation method then it will not be visible becouse it is outside of stream.
 You can tho still show this print by simply adding die or exit after your print._